 We’ve all experienced the dreaded DOMS (delayed onset muscle soreness) a day or two after a training session.
 The result of micro-tears in the muscle following exercise, it’s a common sensation that many experience during the recovery and adaptation phase following exercise.

-While not everyone who achieves hypertrophy and strength increase will experience DOMS, its a noted indicator that hypertrophy is being achieved.
+While not everyone who achieves hypertrophy and strength increase will experience DOMS, it’s a noted indicator that hypertrophy is being achieved.

 It should be noted that the severity of DOMS experienced doesn’t correlate with more hypertrophy being achieved.
 Those that are new to exercise or introducing new stimuli to the muscle (load, volume, exercise selection etc.) may experience more DOMS until they get used to it.